CadQuery/cadquery/doc/importexport.rst

 * *hiddenColor* - Color of the line that hidden edges are drawn with.
 * *showHidden* - Whether or not to show hidden lines.
 * *focus* - If specified, creates a perspective SVG with the projector at the distance specified.
-* *fitView* - If specified, will attempt to fit the height and width of the image to the contents.
-The ``marginLeft`` and ``marginTop`` options  will be respected and will add to the total image size so that the margin can be duplicated at the bottom right.
-The ``width`` or ``height`` options that were specified will be overridden, but the largest dimension should be preserved except when margins are used.

 The options are passed to the exporter in a dictionary, and can be left out to force the SVG to be created with default options.
 Below are examples with and without options set.